The Community of Mesa Life

 All beings are our community.

-The animals, the plants, the mountains, the waters, the clouds and wind, rocks and trees, insects and rain,
+The people, the animals, the plants, the mountains, the waters, the clouds and wind, rocks and trees, insects and rain,

 are all our relations.